 -

 Presentation

-It can take years for investments in preventative interventions to deliver improved outcomes.
-This session looks at the role evidence can play in measuring the impact of interventions and helping organisations supporting young people to make the case for long-term investment.
+This session looks at the role evidence can play in measuring the impact of interventions and helping organisations to make the case for long-term investment.

+-